Style: What makes a good Participant Information Sheet

 - Ask them to consider the information you provide on your study, in light of their relative's / friend's views and needs, rather than their own, so that they can make an informed decision or give informed advice; and

-- In England and Wales where advice is sought from a consultee, this should be recorded on a Consultee Declaration form.
+- In England, Wales and Northern Ireland where advice is sought from a consultee, this should be recorded on a Consultee Declaration form.

 If you are unclear on the law and/or terminology used in each UK nation, please visit 'Principles> Adults lacking capacity'.